-- WLAN On/Off button.
+• WLAN On/Off button.
 Pressing and holding the wireless LAN button for 2 seconds turns the 2.4 GHz and 5 GHz wireless radios on and off.
-If the 2.4 GHz and 5 GHz LEDs are lit, then the wireless radio is on.
-If these LEDs are off, then the wireless radios are turned off and you cannot connect wirelessly to the router. - WPS button.
+If the Wireless LED is lit, then the wireless radio is on.
+If the Wireless LED is off, then the wireless radios are turned off and you cannot connect wirelessly to the router.

+• WPS button.
 You can use this button to use WPS to add a wireless device or computer to your wireless network.
 The LED below the WPS button blinks green when the router is trying to add the wireless device or computer.
 The LED stays solid green when wireless security is enabled in the router.